Murine respirovirus: Antigenic stability and cross-reactive antibodies

 All viruses in the family Paramyxoviridae are antigenically stable; therefore the family representatives that are close relatives and belong to the same genus, most likely, share common antigenic determinants.
 Thus, porcine parainfluenza 1, which has high sequence homology with SeV and also belongs to the same genus Respirovirus as SeV, probably, has cross-reactive antibodies with SeV.
 Perhaps the porcine parainfluenza 1 was responsible for pigs disease in Japan in 1953–1956.
 However, the antigenic cross-reactivity among these two representatives within the genus Respirovirus may explain why SeV antibodies were found in sick pigs, and why it was thought that SeV was the etiological causative agent of pigs disease.
 Human parainfluenza virus type 1, also shares common antigenic determinants with SeV and triggers the generation of cross-reactive neutralizing antibodies.
 This fact can explain wide spread detection of SeV antibodies in humans in the 1950s-1960s.
 Recently published study also showed this wide spread detection.
-The study that was published in 2011 demonstrated that SeV neutralizing antibodies (which were formed due to human parainfluenza virus type 1 past infection) can be detected in 92.5% of human subjects worldwide with a median EC50 titer of 60.6 and values ranging from 5.9–11,324.
+The study that was published in 2011 demonstrated that SeV neutralizing antibodies (which were formed due to human parainfluenza virus type 1 past infection) can be detected in 92.5% of human subjects worldwide with a median EC50 titer of 60.6 and values ranging from 5.9 to 11,324.
 Low anti-SeV antibodies background does not block the ability of SeV-base vaccine to promote antigen-specific T cell immunity.